|

 Poor reasons:

-The proximity of a straw man.
+• The proximity of a straw man.
 I call this reason: I’m mad at somebody in this room.
-When we’re angry at something – perhaps ourselves, perhaps a rude neighbor – but the only person in sight is our spouse, it can be easy to watch for him or her to commit a transgression that will allow us to pounce.
+This sloppy behavior frequently becomes a nasty habit and it goes like this: When we’re angry at something – perhaps ourselves, perhaps a rude neighbor – but the only person in sight is our spouse, it can be easy to watch for him or her to commit a transgression that will allow us to pounce.
 Heck.
 We really don’t even need them to transgress…just sitting there they remind us of an imperfection that requires our bringing it to their attention.
 Right this minute.

 Good reasons:

-Unmet needs.
+• Unmet needs.
 Many a promise gets made during courtship.
 And these promises get spun up by expectations we develop watching TV rom-coms and listening to the lyrics of songs.
 Then, when real life happens and not all the promises are met, we get angered by what we think are contract violations.
-It is helpful to bring these unmet needs to light so they can be discussed.
-And, of course, sometimes there are actual violations of prior agreements that absolutely ought to be addressed.
+It is helpful to bring these unmet needs to light so it can be determined if actual violations of prior agreements have occurred that ought to be addressed.

 Goals for fights